Unlawful combatant

-In the law of the US, Israel and the UK, an unlawful combatant, illegal combatant, or unprivileged combatant/belligerent is a person who directly engages in armed conflict and therefore is deemed not to be a lawful combatant protected by the Geneva Conventions.
+Unlawful combatants (also known as unprivileged combatants or unprivileged belligerents) are civilians who directly engage in armed conflict and are therefore legally (in some, national-level systems) deemed to be no longer protected by the Geneva Conventions.
+The concept originated during the fin de siècle of the 19th century, with the great powers considering francs-tireurs to be unlawful combatants.
+During the 20th and 21st centuries, the concept of unlawful combatants has been prominently used by the United States, particularly during the war on terror; it has also seen use by the Israeli and British governments.
+In the United States, the Military Commissions Act of 2006 codified the legal definition of this term and invested the U.S. President with broad discretion to determine whether a person may be designated an unlawful enemy combatant under United States law.

-Critics, such as the International Committee of the Red Cross, point out that the terms "unlawful combatant", "illegal combatant" or "unprivileged combatant/belligerent" are not defined in any international agreements.
+The International Committee of the Red Cross has criticised the concept of unlawful combatants, pointing out that the terms "unlawful combatant", "illegal combatant" or "unprivileged combatant/belligerent" are not defined in any international agreements.
 While the concept of an unlawful combatant is included in the Third Geneva Convention, the phrase itself does not appear in the document.
 Article 4 of the Third Geneva Convention does describe categories under which a person may be entitled to prisoner of war status.
 There are other international treaties that deny lawful combatant status for mercenaries and children.